Mackzwellz/test-automation-rampup-task/README.md

 ## How to use
 Run tests via Maven: `mvn test`\
-Or run [RegistrationSuite.java](src/main/java/com/github/mackzwellz/tests/RegistrationSuite.java) with any JUint5-compatible runner.
+Or run [RegistrationSuite.java](src/main/java/com/github/mackzwellz/tests/RegistrationSuite.java) with any JUint5-compatible runner.\
+You can also use run configurations supplied in this repo.

 There are 4 tests that should pass.\
 There are 2 tests from [KatalonRecorderSuite.java](src/main/java/com/github/mackzwellz/tests/KatalonRecorderSuite.java) and 2 parametrized runs of 1 test from
 [RegistrationSuite.java](src/main/java/com/github/mackzwellz/tests/RegistrationSuite.java).\